 Employers and employees need to work together to slow the spread of COVID-19, protect New Zealand and keep each other safe.
 This means that normal obligations to keep in regular contact and to act in good faith are more important than ever.
 This is how employers and employees can be kind to one another.

-Regular employment law applies to all employment relationships – regardless of the circumstances that we find ourselves in.
-This includes anything that has been agreed to in an employment agreement.
+Regular employment law still applies to all employment relationships – regardless of the circumstances that we find ourselves in.
+This includes:

 Deal with each other in good faith

-Employers and employees must discuss in good faith the implications of COVID-19 on their working arrangements.
+Employers and employees, and their representatives, must discuss in good faith the implications of the COVID-19 response and recovery on their working arrangements.

 Access to financial support

-The Government’s Wage Subsidy Scheme supports employers and their staff to maintain an employment connection and ensure an income for affected employees.
+The wage subsidy schemes support employers and their staff who are financially impacted by COVID-19 to maintain an employment connection and ensure an income for affected employees.
+Employers can check their eligibility and apply online on the Work and Income website.

 Work and Income benefits

 Employees who lose their job between 1 March and 30 October 2020 due to COVID-19 may be able to get the COVID-19 Income Relief Payment.
-Online applications open on the Work and Income website from 8 June 2020.
+People can check their eligibility and apply online on the Work and Income website.

 Alternatives to redundancy